 Find average prices for about 80 outpatient ambulatory surgery procedures done in hospitals in 2007 (excluding surgeon’s or other physician fees.)
 Average colonoscopy & biopsy price then was $2369; upper GI endoscopy $3131; cataract & lens was $4870; tonsillectomy $5286; knee cartilage $7357; hernia repair $8187; outpatient gallbladder removal (cholecystectomy) $10,838; breast biopsy $3863; lumpectomy $7458; ear tube surgery (myringotomy) $3547; D&C $6366; arthroscopy $8970; incontinence procedures $9929; vericose veins $8459; bunionectomy $7699; wrist fracture $7807; $4770 for circumcision.
 Consumers will need to adjust the 2007 prices to estimate 2019 costs; add at least 40% for a rough estimate.
 Overall average was $6100, compared to nearly $40,000 for inpatient surgery.
 AHRQ Statistical Brief #86 published February 2010 unfortunately still has not been updated.
 No longer Editor’s Pick

-Health Information National Trends Survey (HINTS) data from 2008, published by the National Cancer Institute shows that most people (68%) trusted cancer information from a doctor or health care professional, rather than from the Internet (19%).
+Find out how consumers get cancer information.
+Short 2-page summary on the Health Information National Trends Survey (HINTS) data, published by the National Cancer Institute shows that most people (68%) trusted cancer information from a doctor or health care professional, rather than from the Internet (19%).
 Yet regardless of trust factor, more than twice as many people actually used the Internet to search for cancer information, rather than being able to get the info from their health care providers.
-Two-page summary from hints.cancer.gov
+Data from 2008, published 2010, at hints.cancer.gov

-Interactive database to help you find a board-certified physician with specialties in the specific type of cancer expertise you’re interested in, or types of oncology, tumors, etc. From the American Society of Clinical Oncology (cancer.net) ASCO website
+Find a cancer specialist (oncologist) through the American Society of Clinical Oncology (cancer.net) ASCO website.
+Use the interactive database to help you find a board-certified physician with specialties in the specific type of cancer expertise you’re interested in, or types of oncology, tumors, etc.

 Data from the National Health Interview Survey, 2010, show that about one in three adults (32.4%) who had seen a physician or other health professional in the past 12 months had been advised to begin or continue to do exercise or physical activity.
 NCHS Data Brief 86, February 2012.
 This data brief is no longer updated.